IRMaGe-3T/mri_dwi_cluni/README.md

 Then the fibers orientation distribution (FOD) is estimated and the peaks of the spherical harmonic function in each voxel are extracted.

-The CSD peaks are provide to TractSeg to get white matter bundle.
+The CSD peaks are provide to TractSeg to create bundle-specific tractograms

 If there is an anatomical image, the image in co-register to the diffusion image.